FastyBird/virtual-connector/README.md

 FastyBird Virtual connector is extension for [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem which allow you to create virtual devices composed from other physical devices.

-FastyBird Virtual Connector is a distributed extension that is developed in [PHP](https://www.php.net), built on the [Nette](https://nette.org) and [Symfony](https://symfony.com) frameworks, and is licensed under [Apache2](http://www.apache.org/licenses/LICENSE-2.0).

 ### Features: